microsoft/o365-moodle/local/o365docs/local_o365.md

 Microsoft Office 365 Integration Local Plugin
 =============================================
 This plugin contains several configuration options and can be located under **Site Administration \> Plugins \> Local plugins**.
-It is organized into three tabs:
+It is organized into four tabs:

 1.  **Setup**.
 Configuration settings are outlined under the Setup section.
 2.  **Options** Contains various configuration options.
 Includes: